Fudan-iGEM/2023-wiki/docs/src/education.md

 ## Summary

 Our educational initiatives, collectively represented by "**FIRE**", encompass a diverse range of endeavors.
 From stimulating and satisfying the curiosity of children and teenagers in synthetic biology to providing interactive biological explorations in partnership with famous museums, from bringing synthetic biology to the public through games and street interviews and conversations to empowering the iGEM community within Fudan University, educational enterprises, the Yangtze River Delta region and even China, these efforts aim to kindle a blazing passion for synthetic biology.
-Just as the fire of Heaven from [Prometheus](https://en.wikipedia.org/wiki/Prometheus) ignited the spirit of humanity, we aspire to **demystify synthetic biology** and ignite a wildfire of **enthusiasm for synthetic biology** in the hearts of all individuals through our **tailored, engaging, and informative** educational initiatives.
+Just as the fire of Heaven from [Prometheus](https://en.wikipedia.org/wiki/Prometheus) igniting the spirit of humanity, we aspire to **demystify synthetic biology** and ignite a wildfire of **enthusiasm for synthetic biology** in the hearts of all individuals through our **tailored, engaging, and informative** educational initiatives.